mimichen226/TwitterMemeBot/README.md

 How to use the Twitter Meme Bot
 ===============================
-To use the Twitter Meme Bot, a user must have a Twitter account and have the keys and access tokens for a Twitter app (insert consumer key, consumer secret, access token, access token secret where indicated).
-Then, use pip to install the tweepy package.
-The user needs to set up the tweet API by importing tweepy and handling authentication.
-User can select what meme source URL to pass in to the function generate_meme_database, and then call the function meme_bot with the database passed in as an argument to tweet memes to the user's Twitter account.
+0. Sign up for a Twitter account
+1. Get the keys and access tokens for a Twitter account
+2. Use either the Python script or Jupyter Notebook script from this repository
+3. Pip install the tweepy package and matplotlib package
+4. Insert the consumer key, consumer secret, access token, and access token secret to indicated section in code
+5. Insert the meme source URL to pass in to the function generate_meme_database in the code
+6. Run program